hexchat/hexchat/share/doc/python.md

 #### Context objects

-As explained in the Context theory session above, contexts give access to a specific channel/query/server tab of xchat.
+As explained in the Context theory session above, contexts give access to a specific channel/query/server tab of HexChat.
 Every function available in the xchat module will be evaluated in the current context, which will be specified by HexChat itself before passing control to the module.
 Sometimes you may want to work in a specific context, and that's